ironboy/the-rest/README.md

 const app = express();

 // ..and install the.rest as middleware
-// you need to tell it two things:
+// Arguments/configuration:
+// 1) The express library
-// 1) the base route to its api
+// 2) The base route for the REST api to create
-// 2) the path to a folder with mongoose-models
+// 3) The path to a folder with mongoose-models
-//    Please Note: The path must be absolute const pathToModelFolder = path.join(__dirname, 'mongoose-models');
+//    Please Note: This path must be absolute const pathToModelFolder = path.join(__dirname, 'mongoose-models');
-app.use(RESTserver(express, '/api', pathToModelFolder));
+app.use(theRest(express, '/api', pathToModelFolder));

 // Add other middleware you might need (express.static etc)